India has joined 100-metre building demolition club: Foreign brain behind Noida twin tower success | Headlines

 "Getting permission from all authorities concerned, coordinating with multiple agencies, and convincing residents of safety were key effort areas," he said.

-Mayur Mehta, project manager for Edifice, said 9,642 holes were drilled and 3,700 kgs of explosive were used for the demolition.
+Mayur Mehta, project manager for Edifice, said 9,642 holes were drilled and 3,700 kg of explosives were used for the demolition.

 "The types of explosives used were Solar coal – with 6 gm, 10 gm, 20 gm, and 80 gm mass.
 Electric detonators, shock tubes and emulsions were also used.
 The tubes were placed in a way that some had a 0.5-millisecond explosion capacity, while others had a 7,000-millisecond capacity," he added.

-Edifice officials said nine metres of the boundary wall of ATS Village comprising some 900 bricks was damaged.
+Edifice officials said nine metres of the boundary wall of ATS Village comprising some 900 bricks were damaged.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)